DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/05_DynamicRowLevelSecurity.md

     - Insert a new Step above the `Perform an unbound action` by clicking on the `+` on the arrow and selecting `Add an action`.
 Choose `Initialize variable` as action.
 Name it `At` with the type of `String` and the value `@`.

-    - Replace the @ in PrincipalAccess with the Variable.
+    - Replace the @ in PrincipalAccess with the variable.

 After all steps are done the flow should look like this and you can save it without an error.
 <br><img src="./images/flow_unbound_grandaccess.png" /><br>